DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "Then how about it?
 We've been knocked out for 4 days.
-And when we came back to our senses, that man, Jeanne, already got us truce with the foreign gods."
+And when we came back to our senses, that man, Jeanne, already got us truce with the sidhes."

 Going to the elven forest in order to rescue the emperor, and even achieving truce.
 Being so sudden it seemed unbelievable.